Widget DOM Optimization

 # Wrapping Elements

-The number of wrapping elements that each widget needs is up to the widget developer.
+The number of wrapping elements required for each widget is determined by the widget developer.
+Elementor provided a transition period for external developers to adopt the optimized widget markup.

 public function has_widget_inner_wrapper(): bool {